hsiehkl/COSI-Case-Study/README.md

 * link table includes id, date_id, title, link

 With this db:
-* Can easily answer quesitons like: in which month most people die and born.
+* Can easily answer quesitons like: in which month most people have died and borned.
 * Can find direct widipeida link by given keyword.

 ## Usage 1 (basic version):